Slicing, extending and serializing with SChunks¶

 unpacked_arr2 = blosc2.unpack_tensor(packed_arr2)

-To store the serialized buffer on-disk you want to use save_tensor
+On-disk: To compress, store and serialize a buffer on-disk you may use save_tensor

 [10]: